Follow

 1selector.png

-.box > p here identifies only the P tags that falls directly under the .box container div.
-The children of the child div doesn’t carry the red colour because they aren’t the direct elements of the container div.
+.box > p here targets only the <p> tags directly under the .box container div.
+The children of the child div don't turn red because they aren't direct descendants of the container div.

 General Sibling Selector (~ sign)